crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 1.)
 You can find the link to the sequence files.
 Start by clicking on the [SRR6473757](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR6473757) link at the bottom of the page.
 The tab "Data access" provides you with links.
 You could e.g. use `wget ...` to download one set.

 2.)
-The much more convenient way is to use the `sra-tools`.
-We will use this below.
+The much more convenient way is to use the `sra-tools` (see below).

 ## Analyzing Alpine ibex populations

 ![](./images/ibex.png)

 ### Install all necessary tools with conda

+The first line below brings you to your home folder.
+You can choose a different folder, but be aware that you may need to search files in a different location later.

 ```
 cd